rastapasta/pokemon-go-mitm/README.md

 ## What's the status?

-Thanks to the awesom work done around [POGOProtos](https://github.com/AeonLucid/POGOProtos), all actions can be intercepted and altered on the fly by now!
+Thanks to the awesom work done around [POGOProtos](https://github.com/AeonLucid/POGOProtos), all requests and responses can be intercepted and altered on the fly by now!

-### Responses (coming back from the server)

 * AddFortModifier
 * AttackGym